O‘ahu vacation rentals

 Most of Oahu is graced with pleasant temperatures that have made the Hawaiian Islands the definition of paradise, typically hovering between 75 and 85 degrees Fahrenheit, so there isn’t a bad time to book one of the island’s vacation rentals.
 The western Leeward Coast is drier, while the greener Windward Coast on the eastern side receives more precipitation.
 Waikiki is mostly dry and sunny, but the sudden appearance of intermittent drizzle or light rain is not uncommon, so bringing a lightweight jacket while exploring the island is never a bad idea.

-What are the top things to do in O‘ahu?
+Top things to do in O‘ahu

 Diamond Head State Monument